Remarkably Diverse, And Extraordinarily Rich”, Is Costa Rica’s Combined Flora And Fauna

-Because Costa Rica lies on the isthmian link that has made possible the dramatic interchange of biota between the previously separated North and South American continents, it hosts 800 species of birds, 350 species of amphibians and reptiles and 8000 species of higher plants.
+Costa Rica lies on the isthmian link that has made possible the dramatic interchange of biota between the previously separated North and South American continents.
+It hosts 800 species of birds, 350 species of amphibians and reptiles and 8000 species of higher plants.
 The enormous and tragic devastation of tropical forest, unfortunately promises to continue into the 21st century, despite the best efforts of all who care for it (Janzen, 1983).
-Thanks to contemporary Costa Rica environmental legislature, it is no longer at the hands of large logging interests, it is due to the suburbanization of the jungle, commonly referred to as the domestication of small plots of land or lots.
+Thanks to contemporary Costa Rica environmental law, it is no longer at the hands of large logging interests, but due to the suburbanization of the jungle, commonly referred to as the domestication of small plots of land or lots.

-Yet, it does not have to be like this.
-New and existing owners of Costa Rican real estate have an opportunity to be guardians of the jungle diversity we co-habitat.
-The following are a few jungle friendly practices we can all employ to support and maintain our flora and fauna diversity.
+Yet it does not have to be like this.
+New and existing owners of Costa Rican real estate have an opportunity to be guardians of the jungle diversity we inhabit.
+The following are a few jungle-friendly practices we can all employ to support and maintain our flora and fauna diversity.

-Pack up you plant droppings, clippings and rakings below your cherished trees and plants; and along your property lines.
+Pick up your plant droppings, clippings and rakings below your cherished trees and plants, and along your property lines.

-We live in a unique environment of tightly packed, pores clay soil.
+We live in a unique environment of tightly packed clay soil.
 The secret to unlocking this rich soil lies in the quantity of mulch or dry decaying material we provide it.
-When we rake it naked we further shut down the tightly packed pores clay, and deny it the forum to absorb nutrients.
+When we rake it naked we further shut down the tightly packed clay pores, and deny it the forum to absorb nutrients.
 Our goal is to mimic Mother Nature while creating a safe and comfortable setting for our families and ourselves.
 It is a fine and delicate balance for sure.

 Respect and Cherish the Creeks, Drains and Swamps.